rtm223/RTMSDF/Contributing.md

-That said, I'll be happy to accept pull requests for bug fixes, support for alternate versions of Unreal, support for additional platforms, corrections to typos, clarifications / corrections to documentation, and other minor fixes, but am unlikely to accept larger features or more opinionated changes
+That said, I'll be happy to accept pull requests for bug fixes, support for alternate versions of Unreal, support for additional platforms, corrections to typos, clarifications / corrections to documentation, and other minor fixes.
+But I'm unlikely to accept larger features or more opinionated changes

 ## Raising Issues
 If you discover issues with the functionality, feel free to [raise an issue](https://github.com/rtm223/RTMSDF/issues)  on github if there is not one already there.
-Please include as much detail as possible and where possible / relevant please attach source assets to reproduce (for example when a particular file is not importing correctly)
+Please include as much detail as possible and where possible / relevant please attach source assets that reproduce the issue (for example when a particular file is not importing correctly)

 You are also welcome to raise issues for feature requests, though I offer no guarantees that those requests will be implemented